Comprehensive exam

 Parts of the Comprehensive Exam:

-1.1 Main Topic - The disciplinary background of the dissertation (from the topics introduced by the doctoral programs, for details ask your mentor/supervisor or the head of your program)
+1.1 Main Topic - concerns the comprehensive disciplinary contexts of the doctoral dissertation (from the topics introduced by the doctoral programs, for details ask your mentor/supervisor or the head of your program)

-1.2 Side Topic - will be specified by the doctoral program at the time of application
+1.2 Secondary Topic - will be specified by the doctoral program at the time of application

 2. Dissertation Part:

-The examinee must prove in the form of a presentation the progress made in the topic of the dissertation and his/her research plan for the second period.
-The committee judges the submitted (2 author’s sheet) work and the presentation together.
+The examinee must give a presentation on the progress made in the topic of the dissertation and his/her research plan for the second period.
+The committee evaluates the submitted (2 author’s sheet) work and the presentation together.

-The theoretical as well as the dissertation part will be judged based on two scale system (pass or fail).
-The whole comprehensive exam will be judged on two scale (pass, fail).
+The theoretical as well as the dissertation part will be assessed based on two scale system (pass or fail).
+The whole comprehensive exam will be assessed on two scale (pass, fail).

 In special cases postponing the Comprehensive Exam may be requested in the same exam period until the deadline for the re-examination.